Pesticides

 Pesticides and cancer @(Model.HeadingTag)>

 Much of the evidence on the health risk of pesticides comes from studies that look at cancer risk in people who use pesticides in their work – for example, farmers, golf course workers and pesticide manufacturers.
-The research shows that pesticide exposure in general (as well as exposure to specific pesticides) is linked to several types of cancer such as non-Hodgkin lymphoma, multiple myeloma, and prostate, kidney and lung cancers, among others.
+The research shows that pesticide exposure in general (as well as exposure to specific pesticides) is linked to several types of cancer, including non-Hodgkin lymphoma, multiple myeloma, and prostate, kidney and lung cancers.

 Our perspective @(Model.HeadingTag)>